www.feltmaking-workshops.info

 We will then discuss the benefits and drawbacks of various felt making equipment: what felting mats are best for what techniques; soaps; when to use hot or warm water; using hand 'carders' (to align the wool fibres, prior to felting) and the mechanical drum carder, including using carding to blend colours.

-"It is almost an alchemical process .... it brings out the child in me who loves to play"
+"Felt making is almost an alchemical process .... it brings out the child in me who loves to play"

-"There is something rather special about feltmaking....I can't quite pin it down..something to do the nature of the process... with the way a fluffy, messy pile of wool is transformed into a neat, dense, non-fraying, versatile piece of fabric with very little equipment and a minimum of work ...."
+"There is something rather special about feltmaking....I can't quite pin it down..something to do the nature of the process... with the way a fluffy, messy pile of wool is transformed into a neat, dense, non-fraying, versatile piece of fabric - with very little equipment and a minimum of work ...."

 "Excellent!
 Everyone should try felt making!
 I was never very good at art, but I managed to produce something, on the Beginners course, which I'm really pleased with - thanks to Mary-Clare's help.
 I will be back to try something more difficult for the next workshop!"

-Specific felt making techniques will include:
+Specific felt making techniques you will learn on the course will include:

-... or to email me for further information
+... or to email me for further information about my feltmaking workshops, courses and classes

 Mary-Clare Buckle